h2oai/sparkling-water/doc/src/site/sphinx/deployment/rsparkling_azure_dbc.rst

    open port 9009.
 If you have environment where different port is open on your Azure Databricks cluster, you can configure it via ``spark.ext.h2o.client.web.port``.

-Note: Currently, high concurrency clusters are note supported.
+Note: Currently, `High Concurrency Clusters <https://docs.databricks.com/clusters/configure.html#high-concurrency-clusters>`__ are not supported.